 - Burleigh Driver Training School suggests reducing your driving speed every time you see a yellow animal crossing sign.
 Over speeding can bring various road accident because:

-it lessens the driver’s ability to steer away from any road hazard;
+It lessens the driver’s ability to steer away from any road hazard;

-there is a greater chance to lose control of your vehicle because of excessive speed; and
+There is a greater chance to lose control of your vehicle because of excessive speed; and

-it increases the force of impact when a vehicle collision happens.
+It increases the force of impact when a vehicle collision happens.

-- Our Brisbane Truck School recommends keeping your head lights, signal lights and tail lights in good working condition.
+- Our Brisbane Truck School recommends keeping your headlights, signal lights and tail lights in good working condition.
 You can easily spot a wildlife area when using high beams.

 - Driving School Gold Coast advises wearing your seat belt all the time, staying awake and avoiding any activity that can steal your focus.

 - Do not attempt to go near a wounded animal because most of them are unpredictable.
 Call the nearest local, state or territory wildlife rescue group for help and assistance.

 - Always remember that animals usually gather or travel in groups.
 One kangaroo means more kangaroos.
 When you see one on the road, slow down or stop your vehicle at the most convenient place.

 - The last tip from our Brisbane Truck School is to anticipate unforeseeable behaviour from all animals that you may see.
 Identify where the animal is going and what the animal is going to do.
 By doing this, you will have enough time to pull over or stop.